Taxation of international executives

 Are there additional capital gains tax (CGT) issues in Romania?
 If so, please discuss?

 Are there capital gains tax exceptions in Romania?
 If so, please discuss?

-No tax is due upon transfer of ownership right over real estate properties by virtue of special restitution laws, gifts between relatives, or inheritance if the inheritance procedure is finalized within two years from the death of the predecessor.
-If the inheritance procedure is not finalized within two years, a 1 percent tax is applied on the value of the inheritance.
+No tax is due upon transfer of ownership right over real estate properties by virtue of special restitution laws, gifts between relatives, or inheritance if the inheritance procedure is finalized within 2 years from the death of the predecessor.
+If the inheritance procedure is not finalized within 2 years, a 1 percent tax is applied on the value of the inheritance.

-Contributions in kind to the share capital, consisting of real estate properties, are deemed as disposals of such real estate properties and are consequently subject to 3% tax if the value of the property exceeds 450.000 lei, depending upon the value of the property and the period for which the property is owned.
+Contributions in kind to the share capital, consisting of real estate properties, are deemed as disposals of such real estate properties and are consequently subject to 3 percent tax if the value of the property exceeds RON450,000, depending upon the value of the property and the period for which the property is owned.

 What are the general deductions from income allowed in Romania?

 For employment income, a personal deduction is allowed to Romanian tax residents, depending upon level of the individual’s monthly gross income and the number of dependent persons.